1. Overview

 1. News releases issued by third parties that describe or relate to Georgia Tech’s activities should be reviewed and approved in advance by External Communications and the communicator of the unit that is the subject of the release.

-2. News releases issued by third parties that describe or relate to the activities of Georgia Tech’s colleges or units, including research, must be reviewed and approved in advance by External Communications and the communicator of the college or unit named in the release.
+2. News releases issued by third parties that describe or relate to the activities of Georgia Tech’s Colleges or units, including research, must be reviewed and approved in advance by External Communications and the communicator of the College or unit named in the release.

-3. News releases issued by third parties announcing gifts and grants must be reviewed and approved in advance by External Communications and the communicator of the receiving college or unit.
+3. News releases issued by third parties announcing gifts and grants must be reviewed and approved in advance by External Communications and the communicator of the receiving College or unit.

-4. The use of Georgia Tech’s Marks in third-party news releases must be reviewed and approved in advance by External Communications and the communicator of the college or unit involved.
+4. The use of Georgia Tech’s Marks in third-party news releases must be reviewed and approved in advance by External Communications and the communicator of the College or unit involved.

 Similarly, provided the statement is factually correct, a vendor is permitted to state in marketing materials that Georgia Tech is using its product and/or service.
 However, Georgia Tech’s Name and Marks may not be used on third-party websites or in marketing materials unless a request is reviewed and approved by the relevant unit communicator.
 If you are unsure whom to contact or if the request does not apply to a unit, please reach out to gtbrand@gatech.edu.